evhub/coconut/DOCS.md

 --autopep8            use autopep8 to format compiled code (remaining args passed to autopep8)
 ```

+### Compiled Files

+Compiled files produced by the Coconut command-line utility will vary based on how it is used.
+If an entire folder of files is compiled, a `__coconut__.py` file will be created to house necessary functions, whereas if only a single file is compiled, that information will be stored within a header inside the file.
+Regardless of which method is used, each `.coc` file found will compile to another file with the same name, except with `.py` instead of `.coc`, which will hold the compiled code.

+If an extension other than `.py` is desired for the compiled files, such as `.pyde` for Python Processing, then that extension can be put before `.coc` in the source file name, and it will be used instead of `.py` for the compiled files.
+For example, `name.coc` will compile to `name.py`, whereas `name.pyde.coc` will compile to `name.pyde`.

 ### IPython

 If you prefer IPython to the normal Python shell, coconut can also be used as an IPython extension.
 The code `%load_ext coconut` will provide access to the `%coconut` and `%%coconut` magics.
-The `%coconut` magic will run a line of coconut with default parameters, whereas the `%%coconut` magic will take command-line arguments on the first line, and run any coconut code provided in the rest of the cell with those parameters.
+The `%coconut` magic will run a line of Coconut with default parameters, whereas the `%%coconut` magic will take command-line arguments on the first line, and run any coconut code provided in the rest of the cell with those parameters.

 ## II.
 Syntax